photoprism/photoprism-docs/README.md

 When you merge the main/master branch to `deploy`, the live documentation is automatically created, uploaded and will be visible shortly.

+Linux/Unix users can run `make merge` in a terminal.
+Otherwise please use the tools provided by your development environment or editor.

 ### Contributor License Agreement (CLA) ###

 After you submit your first pull request, you will be asked to accept our Contributor License Agreement (CLA).
 Visit [photoprism.app/cla](https://photoprism.app/cla) to learn more.